Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Conclusions

-However, it turns out that several deviations from the rigid band picture can entirely change our view of magnetically intercalated TMD's.
-One of these deviations corresponds to the local maximum of the bonding Nb $d$ band being found 0.3 eV below Fermi level at $\Gamma$ point, whereas it is expected to stand above the Fermi level in the rigid band picture.
+However, several deviations from the rigid-band picture will entirely change our view of magnetically intercalated TMDs.
+One of these deviations corresponds to the local maximum of the bonding Nb $d$ band being found submerged deep below the Fermi level at $\Gamma$ point, whereas it is expected to stand above the Fermi level in the rigid-band picture.
 The observed change in the bonding band corresponds to very strong Co-Nb hybridization, bigger than any other parameter shaping the 2H-NbS$_2$ conduction bands.
-This overwhelmingly strong hybridization questions the applicability of the low-order perturbative concepts to magnetic interactions in intercalates\cite{Sirica2020}, often assumed to govern the magnetic states in intercalates.
-The "$\beta$"-band is the second important deviation from the 2H-NbS$_2$ electronic structure.
-This band is not foreseen by any measurements or DFT calculations in 2H-NbS$_2$ or Co$_{1/3}$NbS$_2$.
-In our spectra it appears as the necklace of shallow electron pockets centered at six K-point corners of the first Brillouin zone of Co$_{1/3}$NbS$_2$.
-The strong electron correlations impose as the possible explanation for the appearance of this new band at the Fermi level.
+This overwhelmingly strong hybridization questions the applicability of the low-order perturbative concepts to the calculation of magnetic interactions in intercalates \cite{Sirica2020}.
+The second, even more important, deviation from the 2H-NbS$_2$ electronic structure is appearance of a new band unforeseen by DFT calculations, referred in this paper as the $\beta$-band.
+In our spectra, it appears as the necklace of shallow electron pockets centered at six K-point corners of the first Brillouin zone of Co$_{1/3}$NbS$_2$.
+The strong electron correlations impose as a possible explanation for the appearance of this new band at the Fermi level, which we also explore to a certain degree.
 The strong hybridization and unexpected shallow band at the Fermi level speak together in favor of Co$_{1/3}$NbS$_2$ being considered a strongly correlated electron system, with the coupling between metallic and magnetic layer playing the essential role.
-This signifies the substantial paradigm shift in magnetically intercalated TMD's, to be explored and confirmed through further experimental and theoretical work.
+These substantial shifts in view on magnetically intercalated TMDs need to be further explored experimentally and theoretically.